Linux music player

 Ethereal Waves is a local music player built with libcosmic for the interface and GStreamer for audio playback.

-It is designed for browsing and playing personal music libraries, managing playlists.
+It is designed for browsing and playing personal music libraries and managing playlists.
 Ethereal Waves currently supports MP3, M4A, Ogg, Opus, FLAC, and WAV audio files.

 Why people visit this page